scikit-learn-contrib/denmune-clustering-algorithm/README.rst

      :target: #colab
      :alt: Launch example notebooks in Colaboratory, Google Research

 Here is a list of Google CoLab URL to use the algorithm interactively:

-.. _colab:
 	+------------------------------+-------------------+
 	| Aggregation dataset          | |aggregation|     |
 	+------------------------------+-------------------+